 First of all, remember that during the winter months, you’re exposed to less sunlight.
 The sun spends less time in the sky, and winter weather also tends to cover up its warming rays.

 That’s not good, because serotonin — the “feel-good” neurotransmitter in the brain — is affected by exposure to daylight.
 When we have enough serotonin in the brain, we feel positive and calm.
 When those levels drop, such as they can when we don’t get enough sun, we feel a lack of energy and, sometimes, a low mood or even symptoms of depression.

 You’ve probably heard of seasonal affective disorder (SAD), which affects many people in the winter months.
 Scientists believe it’s tied to a lack of sun exposure and have found that light therapy helps.
-But if you’re not getting out into the light, your body will try to fix the situation in another way — by initiating cravings, particularly for carbohydrates, which helps increase serotonin release.
+But if you’re not getting out into the light, your body will try to fix the situation in another way — by initiating holiday weight gain, particularly for carbohydrates, which helps increase serotonin release.

-Studies have found that low levels of another neurotransmitter — dopamine, which is associated with pleasurable rewards — can also lead to cravings.
+Studies have found that low levels of another neurotransmitter — dopamine, which is associated with pleasurable rewards — can also lead to cravings or holiday weight gain.
 When we don’t have enough dopamine, we reach for something that will make us feel good, like a donut or a piece of cake.
 When we eat it, we feel better, at least temporarily.

 Researchers have found that both serotonin and dopamine levels vary in people depending on the season, so when those cravings come on, realize that it could be because of the chemicals in your brain.

 Why do we reach for sugary, fatty foods or carbohydrates?
 These are the foods that make us happy, so they stimulate the release of good-mood neurotransmitters and endorphins.
 Chocolate, for example, naturally helps boost endorphins — those “pain-relieving” substances that are responsible for the “runner’s high” — which help us feel better.
 Carbohydrates do the same thing.